 In this way the Buddha realized much more than his fellow practitioners (Brahamins, ascetics, et cetera) could possibly understand or realize.

-The first turning of the 'wheel of dharma', and ultimately 'Buddhism' itself, with the birth, and teachings of Siddhartha Gautama.
+The first teaching, the turning of the 'wheel of dharma', Gautama's earth-shattering understanding, and ultimately 'Buddhism' itself arose in this manner through the keen mind of one man: Siddhartha Gautama.

 Sign up below to receive a once-per-month, The Dharma Lamp, & Buddha quotes regarding the attainment of a personal dharma!